CDSoft/makex/README.md

 #     install pandoc
 # makex-install-panda
 #     install panda
-# makex-install-stack
+# makex-install-ghcup
-#     install stack
+#     install ghcup
 # help
 #     runs the `welcome` target (user defined)
 #     and lists the targets with their documentation